 Start by Planning Your Career Visually

 Walt Disney was sacked for lacking imagination.
-Oprah Winfrey was told she’d never make it in television.
+Oprah Winfrey was told she’d never make it on television.
 Careers are destroyed by naysayers intent on keeping you small.
-The successful person designs a career goal and then creates incremental steps to ‘ladder up’ with short term goals.
+The successful person designs a career goal and then creates incremental steps to ‘ladder up’ with short-term goals.

 I need to see it all in front of me like a puzzle I’m putting together.
 It kind of looks like the workings of a madman with lots of weird and wonderful shapes and lines connecting the words.